Anti-bunching dynamics of plasmonically mediated entanglement generation: as an entanglement witness

-In Fig.~\ref{fig:g2} we present $g^{(2)}(\tau)$ as a function of steady state concurrence by sweeping the driving amplitude $\eta_0$ across the range $\left[0.04, 0.06\right]$, such that the concurrence sweeps from 0 to 1 and back to 0 (see Fig.~\ref{fig:concurrence}).
-We observe a zero delay anti-bunching dip emerge and disappear as the driving intensity modulation increase and decrease the concurrence.
-Generally, this correlated anti-bunching signature appears for all dissipatively generated entangled steady states as seen in Fig.~\ref{fig:anti-bunching}, where we plot the $g^{(2)}(0)$ signal versus the single qubit parameters.
+Fig.~\ref{fig:g2} panel (a) illustrates the behavior of $g^{(2)}(\tau)$ when the driving amplitude $\eta_0$ varies across $\left[0.04, 0.06\right]$.
+Across this range, the concurrence varies from 0 to 1, and back to 0, as denoted by the color of the curves (also see Fig.~\ref{fig:concurrence}).
+At unity concurrence we observe that $g^{(2)}(0) = 0 $, while for unentangled states, marked by vanishing concurrence, the zero-delay correlations saturate to $g^{(2)}(0) \sim 0.5$.
+Generally, this correlated anti-bunching signature appears for all dissipatively generated entangled steady states, as can be seen by comparing Figs.~\ref{fig:concurrence},\ref{fig:anti-bunching}.

+It is interesting and necessary to study the effects of generic decoherence with respect to entanglement generation and anti-bunching.
+For example, we consider dephasing noise which is modeled by the presence of dephasing channels acting locally on each qubit.
+In Fig.~\ref{fig:g2} panel (b) we vary the strength of the dephasing noise with respect to the relaxation rate and plot the steady state concurrence, zero-delay signal and population of the dually excited state $\ket{E} = \ket{ee}$

+We emphasize that the observation of an anti-bunching dip is not a general entanglement metric for arbitrary quantum states.
+However it is a universal feature shared by sub-radiance generated entangled steady states in our setup.
+It is worth noting that anti-bunching is routinely observed in experiments involving single quantum emitters.
+The anti-bunching from single quantum emitters is rooted in the fact that after emitting a photon the emitter relaxes to its ground state and cannot source another photon without some time passing for the emitter to become excited again.
+For single quantum emitters, the anti-bunching dip width is proportional to the bare emitter decay rate ($\gamma_r$).
+Below we discuss how the width of the anti-bunching emanating from a pair of emitters, which are coupled by a common plasmonic reservoir, is many orders of magnitude smaller than a signal being sourced by a single quantum emitter.

-An anti-bunching dip is not a general entanglement metric for arbitrary quantum states, but it is a universal feature shared by sub-radiance generated entangled steady states.
-The anti-bunching robustness is rooted in the fact that a single quantum is shared between two qubits comprising $\ket{A}$.
-In contrast, product states sharing a single quantum, e.g. $\ket{eg}$ or $\ket{ge}$, are unstable under the dynamics considered with only linear combinations being steady state solutions.
-Further, $g^{(2)}(\tau)$ is unaffected by states including statistical mixtures of $\ket{G}$, while bi-excited states $\ket{E}$ source, with high probability, two small delay emissions that reduce anti-bunching.
-Anti-bunching is therefore maximal for steady state with large support on $\ket{A}$, the only stable single excitation subspace.
+Note that the robustness of the anti-bunching signal is rooted in the fact that, similar to the single emitter case, a single quantum is shared between two qubits in the form of the state $\ket{A}$.
+Anti-bunching could also be caused by product states sharing a single quantum, e.g. $\ket{eg}$ or $\ket{ge}$, but these are unstable under the dynamics considered and the timescales would be quite different as already mentioned.
+Further, $g^{(2)}(\tau)$ is unaffected by states including statistical mixtures of $\ket{G}$ (which don't contribute any emissions), while the bi-excited state $\ket{E}$ may generate two emission events with a small delay with high probability.
+These dual emissions destroy the anti-bunching signal.
+Anti-bunching is therefore maximal in our setup for the only stable single excitation subspace: $\ket{A}$.